 2.1 The Adult Support and Protection Committee is accountable to the Perth and Kinross Chief Officers Group which includes the Chief Executives of the Council and NHS Tayside and the Area Commander for Police Scotland as they hold joint accountability for public protection and reports to the Integration Joint Board and Community Planning Partnership.
-Alex Davison was the Independent Convener of the Committee from 2013 and Bill Atkinson, former Director of Social Work and Housing and Chief Social Work Officer for Perth and Kinross Council took up this role in May 2018 alongside the role of Independent Chair of the Perth and Kinross Child Protection Committee.
-In order to ensure that all elected members are informed about strategic matters relating to public protection it is proposed that annual reports are provided to Perth and Kinross Council on both child and adult protection.
-A similar recommendation will be made to the Perth and Kinross Integration Joint Board at its meeting on 28 September 2018.
+Bill Atkinson is the Independent Chair of the Adult and Child Protection Committees.
+In order to ensure that all elected members are informed about strategic matters relating to public protection the annual reports on both child and adult protection will be presented at the same time in a similar format based on a self-evaluation model.